 Definition of Profit after tax

-Profit after tax refers to the net earnings of the company available for the distribution to the shareholders or the owners after the deduction of all the expenses including operating as well as non-operating expenses, interest costs, and the current year taxes from the total business income or we can say after deducting of tax expenses from the profit of the business before tax (PBT), we get the figure of Profit after tax (PAT).
+Profit after tax refers to the net earnings of the company available for distribution to the shareholders or the owners after the deduction of all the expenses, including operating as well as non-operating expenses, interest costs, and the current year taxes from the total business income or we can say after deducting of tax expenses from the profit of the business before tax (PBT), we get the figure of Profit after tax (PAT).

 Explanation